KGRN ETF: China Clean Tech ETF | Renewable Energy

 Page 3

-China's Environmental Protection Highlights:
+China's Environmental Protection Highlights

 • The renewable energy sector has become a transformative force in China's economy, playing a crucial role in shaping its investment landscape and growth trajectory.